Introduction

 This article deals with a research project – still in progress – whose primary goal is to reconstruct the developmental stages of the second generation of Italian opinion research institutes.
 In particular, the study focuses on the history of Demoskopea, an Italian market research firm, and investigates that firm’s objectives, motivations and working methods, starting from their differences with Doxa, the progenitor of the enterprises operating in this field.
 The latter company was founded by Pierpaolo Luzzatto Fegiz.

-The short methodological notes that follow, along with the contents of this article, grew out of a long-term dialogue with Giuseppe Paletta, Director of the Centro per la Cultura d’Impresa in Milan.
-His expert advice, at all stages of the project up to now, has been my greatest source of encouragement in this work.
+Centro per la Cultura d’Impresa in Milan.
+His expert advice, at all stages of the project up to now, has been my greatest source of encouragement in this work

 The case study in this article is a demonstration of how researchers interested in the history of business– particularly small and medium enterprises – should take a few risks.
-They should not be stopped by the absence of an existing archives, especially when they have conducted a significant number of in-depth interviews (backed up by authoritative literature on the use of oral sources.
-Furthermore, this methodology allows the documentation – meaning the records that interviewees have kept – to emerge gradually (in this case, even many years after the interruption of the interviewees’ relations with Demoskopea.
-The enterprise, “a starting point for the collective memories of a group of economic actors”leaves the traces of its history through the collective action of all the people who contributed to its creation.
-Perhaps, even more importantly, the enterprise determines its present identity in the same way.
-This is why I believe that memory influences the organization—a fact that entrepreneurs should not ignore.
+They should not be stopped by the absence of an existing archives, especially when they have conducted a significant number of in-depth interviews (backed up by authoritative literature on the use of oral sources

 This article shows the reader another “path” of information about the history of Demoskopea, adding other oral histories, both from the people already interviewed and from the people who will come forward after reading this article.
 In addition, the paper records – research notes, business magazines, and other documents –were reorganized by the narrators themselves during the interviews, thus making it possible to recreate an archives.

-However, sources were not limited to the personal accounts of the subjects and their paper records.
-I also had the opportunity to consult the archives of the Business Registry Office of the Chamber of Commerce of Milan, essential to retrace the stages of Demoskopea’s life, from its startup in 1965.
+Registry Office of the Chamber of Commerce of Milan, essential to retrace the stages of Demoskopea’s life, from its startup in 1965.
 For reasons of brevity, this article will provide a summary of the company’s evolution, while a detailed description of each stage will be left to other publications.

 The Starting Up of Demoskopea

 The starting up of Demoskopea in July 1965 was the beginning of a new phase opinion surveys and market research institutes in Italy – both were fledgling initiatives at that time.
-In the years of Italy’s “economic miracle” we witnessed what Sandro Rinauro defined as “the birth of the second generation of the Italian opinion research institutes”.
-An increasing number of market surveys was carried out, leading to their radical innovation in terms of methodology and strategy (reference markets, customers, perspective on a society in transformation).
+In the years of Italy’s “economic miracle” we witnessed what Sandro Rinauro defined as “the birth of the second generation of the Italian opinion research institutes”

 Giampaolo Fabris and Carlo Erminero decided to create Demoskopea – together with Bartolo Mardesich, Mario Gola, Tullio Bonaretti, Rossana Locatelli, Nedda Penne – and established its headquarters in Via Podgora in Milan.
 Fabris had already gained experience with Attwood (an English company recently absorbed by Demoskopea) and in particular, with Doxa of Pierpaolo Luzzatto Fegiz, the man who introduced opinion research in Italy in 1946.
-Fabris could also count on a solid theoretical background from his professor at the University of Pisa, the statistician Guglielmo Tagliacarne, author in 1951 – together with Luzatto Fegiz and George Gallup – of the first Italian handbook of market surveys.
+Fabris could also count on a solid theoretical background from his professor at the

 Carlo Erminero, also from Doxa, wanted to diversify Demoskopea’s method in the search for a new customer target.
 Together with Fabris, he marked out the strategic direction of the new market research institute, dealing prevalently with the methodology of quantitative research and its applications to the study of the editorial and advertising market.

-Giampaolo Fabris’ thesis Prospettive e limiti dell’applicazione delle ricerche motivazionali allo studio del mercato (Perspectives and limitations of the use of motivational research in market study) provided the “ingredients” of the changes to be implemented with the setting up of Demoskopea.
+Prospettive e limiti dell’applicazione delle ricerche motivazionali allo studio del mercato (Perspectives and limitations of the use of motivational research in market study) provided the “ingredients” of the changes to be implemented with the setting up of Demoskopea.
 Above all this meant shifting the strategic focus from opinion research to market research.
 Consequently, private customers were given priority over public ones - previously Doxa’s primary clientele.
 This is a fundamental point since it allows historians to observe the subsequent developments of Demoskopea, while referring constantly to intellectual and market factors.Fabris and Erminero had left Doxa because they were unsatisfied with its general profile.
 Together with Bartolo Mardesich (who left Demoskopea in 1967), they concentrated on the idea of an institute that put well-balanced qualitative and quantitative research at the service of the market.
-At the same time, they adopted new methodologies that appeared in Italy at the beginning of the 1970s, including the motivational research studies promoted by Ernest Dichter, whose work influenced several of the key personalities committed to the renewal of the field.
+At the same time, they adopted new methodologies that appeared in Italy at the beginning of the 1970s, including the motivational research studies promoted by Ernest Dichter, whose work influenced several of the key personalities committed to the renewal of the field

 Giampaolo Fabris, Francesco Alberoni, Gabriele Calvi (the founder of Eurisko in 1972), Giulia Camusso, Carlo Carli, Marino Livolsi are among the scholars who established links between the academic world and enterprise.
-Their efforts have been documented in numerous essays published in the magazine Ricerche motivazionali (founded by Fabris in 1964 and edited by Fabris himself); as well as in Ricerche Demoscopiche - bimestrale diindagini sociologiche e di opinione pubblica della Demoskopea (whose first issue was published in 1969).
+Their efforts have been documented in numerous essays published in the magazine Ricerche motivazionali (founded by Fabris in 1964 and edited by Fabris himself);

 Misura, the company founded by Piero Bassetti in Milan in 1959, building on the application of motivational research and on a clear quantitative basis, brought together several of these personalities, some of whom had joined Demoskopea in 1965; for example, Giulia Camusso, psychologist and motivational expert.